Massacre at Matanzas Inlet: Massacre of Ribault and the second French party

 Between the alternatives of death by starvation or by the hands of the Spaniards, the night brought no better counsel to the castaways than that of trusting to the Spaniards' mercy.
 When morning came Ribault returned with six of his captains, and surrendered his own person and arms, the royal standard which he bore, and his seal of office.
 His captains did the same, and Ribault declared that about seventy of his people were willing to submit, among whom were many noblemen, gentlemen of high connections, and four Germans.
 The remainder of the company had withdrawn and had even attempted to kill their leader.
 Then the same actions were performed as on the previous occasion.
 Diego Flores de Valdes ferried the Frenchmen over in parties of ten, which were successively conducted behind the same sand hill, where their hands were tied behind them.
 The same excuse was made that they could not be trusted to march unbound to the camp.
 When the hands of all had been bound except those of Ribault, who was for a time left free, the ominous question was put: "Are you Catholics or Lutherans, and are there any who wish to confess?"
 Ribault answered that they were all of the new Protestant religion.
 Menéndez pardoned the drummers, fifers, trumpeters, and four others who said they were Catholics, some seventeen in all.
 Then he ordered that the remainder should be marched in the same order to the same line in the sand, where they were in turn massacred.

-Menéndez had turned over Ribault to his brother-in-law, and biographer, Gonzalo Solís de Merás, and to San Vicente, with directions to kill him.
+Menéndez had turned over Ribault to his brother-in-law, and biographer, Gonzalo Solís de Merás, and to Captain Juan de San Vicente, with directions to kill him.
 Ribault was wearing a felt hat and on Vicente's asking for it Ribault gave it to him.
 Then the Spaniard said: "You know how captains must obey their generals and execute their commands.
 We must bind your hands."
 When this had been done and the three had proceeded a little distance along the way, Vicente gave him a blow in the stomach with his dagger, and Merás thrust him through the breast with a pike which he carried, and then they cut off his head.

 "I put Jean Ribault and all the rest of them to the knife," Menéndez wrote Philip four days later,"judging it to be necessary to the service of the Lord Our God, and of Your Majesty.
 And I think it a very great fortune that this man be dead; for the King of France could accomplish more with him and fifty thousand ducats, than with other men and five hundred thousand ducats; and he could do more in one year, than another in ten; for he was the most experienced sailor and corsair known, very skillful in this navigation of the Indies and of the Florida Coast."